Beyond the hype of Hyperloop: An analysis of Elon Musk's proposed transit system

 The interaction of the air cushion with the tube wall produces a small amount of viscous drag on the capsule.
 Estimates, however, show that the drag at 760 mph (1220 km/h) is about 31 pounds, or 140 Newtons of force.
 This is less than half of the total drag estimated at this capsule speed.

+The proposed route for the Hyperloop runs from North Valley, CA to the San Francisco end of the Bay Bridge.
+It ignores the short urban runs, probably because the selection of a route for these runs is mainly a detailed political and economic process.
 The route is split into a series of segments.
 Roughly a particular capsule speed is associated with each of the segments, and that capsule speed is set by the minimum turn radius encountered on that segment.

 As discussed, turn radius enters into route selection because strong lateral accelerations (say, above 0.5g) are unpleasant to a passenger.
 When you follow a curved path, your body wants to travel in a straight line, but it is stuck inside a capsule that is following a curve.
 This effect, called centripetal acceleration, pushes the passengers sideways.
 The strength of the effect increases with the square of the velocity and decreases with the turn radius, which results in a simple relationship between turn radius and capsule velocity.